Physical geography: Historical evolution of the discipline

-From the birth of geography as a science during the Greek classical period and until the late nineteenth century with the birth of anthropogeography (human geography), geography was almost exclusively a natural science: the study of location and descriptive gazetteer of all places of the known world.
-Several works among the best known during this long period could be cited as an example, from Strabo (Geography), Eratosthenes (Geographika) or Dionysius Periegetes (Periegesis Oiceumene) in the Ancient Age.
+From the birth of geography as a science during the Greek classical period and until the late nineteenth century, with the birth of anthropogeography (human geography), geography was almost exclusively a natural science: the study of location and descriptive gazetteer of all places of the known world.
+Several works among the best known during this long period could be cited as examples, such as Strabo (Geography), Eratosthenes (Geographika), and Dionysius Periegetes (Periegesis Oiceumene) in the Ancient Age.
 In more modern times, these works include the Alexander von Humboldt (Kosmos) in the nineteenth century, in which geography is regarded as a physical and natural science through the work Summa de Geografía of Martín Fernández de Enciso from the early sixteenth century, which indicated for the first time the New World.

-During the eighteenth and nineteenth centuries, a controversy exported from geology, between supporters of James Hutton (uniformitarianism thesis) and Georges Cuvier (catastrophism) strongly influenced the field of geography, because geography at this time was a natural science.
+During the eighteenth and nineteenth centuries, a controversy originating in geology, between supporters of James Hutton (uniformitarianism) and Georges Cuvier (catastrophism), strongly influenced the field of geography, because geography at this time was a natural science.

-Two historical events during the nineteenth century had a great effect on the further development of physical geography.
-The first was the European colonial expansion in Asia, Africa, Australia and even America in search of raw materials required by industries during the Industrial Revolution.
-This fostered the creation of geography departments in the universities of the colonial powers and the birth and development of national geographical societies, thus giving rise to the process identified by Horacio Capel as the institutionalization of geography.
+Two historical events in the nineteenth century significantly influenced the further development of physical geography.
+The first was the European colonial expansion in Asia, Africa, Australia, and even America in search of raw materials required by industries during the Industrial Revolution.
+This fostered the creation of geography departments in the universities of the colonial powers and the birth and development of national geographical societies, thereby giving rise to the process Horacio Capel identified as the institutionalization of geography.

 The exploration of Siberia is an example.
-In the mid-eighteenth century, many geographers were sent to perform geographical surveys in the area of Arctic Siberia.
-Among these is who is considered the patriarch of Russian geography, Mikhail Lomonosov.
-In the mid-1750s Lomonosov began working in the Department of Geography, Academy of Sciences to conduct research in Siberia.
-They showed the organic origin of soil and developed a comprehensive law on the movement of the ice, thereby founding a new branch of geography: glaciology.
-In 1755 on his initiative was founded Moscow University where he promoted the study of geography and the training of geographers.
-In 1758 he was appointed director of the Department of Geography, Academy of Sciences, a post from which would develop a working methodology for geographical survey guided by the most important long expeditions and geographical studies in Russia.
+In the mid-eighteenth century, many geographers were sent to perform geographical surveys in the area of the Arctic Siberia.
+Among these is Mikhail Lomonosov, who is considered the patriarch of Russian geography.
+In the mid-1750s, Lomonosov began working in the Department of Geography at the Academy of Sciences to conduct research in Siberia.
+They demonstrated the organic origin of soil and developed a comprehensive law governing the movement of ice, thereby founding a new branch of geography: glaciology.
+In 1755, on his initiative, Moscow University was founded, where he promoted the study of geography and the training of geographers.
+In 1758, he was appointed director of the Department of Geography at the Academy of Sciences, a post from which he would develop a working methodology for geographical survey, guided by the most important long expeditions and geographical studies in Russia.